MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/hardware/power/processor-power-management-tuning.md

 Workloads are selected to cover a best-effort set of "typical" Windows Server workloads.
 Obviously this set is not intended to be representative of the entire breadth of real-world server environments.

-The tuning in each power policy is data driven by the following five workloads:
+The tuning in each power policy is data driven by the following five workloads started from Windows Server 2008

 - **IIS Web Server workload**